St James' Way 4 days

 Before heading off for the final day of walking, enjoy a stroll through Winchester and a visit to Winchester Cathedral, the historic place of pilgrimage.
 1.5 miles after leaving the Cathedral the route passes the Hospital of St Cross where, as a pilgrim today, you are entitled to partake in the ancient charitable institution of the Wayfarer’s Dole – free bread and ale – to send you on your way for the final push to Southampton.
 The Anglers Inn on the banks of the River Itchen in Bishopstoke is a good stopping point for lunch or refreshments.

-The final miles to your journey’s end commence along a tricky section of the Itchen as the brambles grow rapidly in summer, and the banks are uneven and narrow in places.
-After a mile, an optional detour through Itchen Valley Country Park returns you to the route by the M27 underpass, towards the popular Riverside Park Walk.
+The final miles to your journey’s end commence alongside the Itchen Navigation, which can be tricky in Summer as the brambles grow rapidly and the banks are uneven and narrow in places.
+After a mile or so, you’ll pass Itchen Valley Country Park on your left and will eventually loop around the M27 via the underpass, towards the popular Riverside Park.

 Soon you will pass close to Southampton Football Stadium, before finally completing your pilgrimage as you reach God’s House Tower, Southampton.
 Congratulations!
 Here, you can proudly present your well-stamped Camino passport and receive your ‘Via de Sanctus Iacobus’ Certificate of Completion.